 BFA Senior Design Show

-BeWilder was the culmination of 5 years as a Graphic Design student at Western State Colorado University (formerly Western State College), created during my senior year.
-The final 12 piece collection was my first chance to create specifically for a gallery space, and was a joint venture with 3 other artists.
+BeWilder was the culmination of my time as a Graphic Design student at Western State Colorado University in Gunnison, Colorado.
+The final 12-piece collection was my first chance to create specifically for a gallery space and was a joint venture with 3 other artists who created their shows alongside mine.
 BeWilder became the name of the show because of the inspiration I receive from spending time in the wilderness when I'm feeling lost or uninspired.

 Collabarating Artists: Bailey McLean Laura Heck Mark Mitchell